21 (Adele album): Release and promotion

-Adele embarked on her second concert tour Adele: Live in support of 21, scheduling more than 60 shows across Europe and North America.
-The shows received positive reviews, many of which noted the show's understated nature, the singer's vocal performance and her accessible persona.
+Adele embarked on her second concert tour, Adele: Live, in support of 21, scheduling more than 60 shows across Europe and North America.
+The shows received positive reviews, with many noting the show's understated nature, the singer's vocal performance, and her accessible persona.
 However, recurring health and vocal problems led to numerous alterations to the tour itinerary.
 The cancellation of the North American leg of the tour was due to a vocal haemorrhage on her vocal cords.
 The singer underwent corrective vocal surgery in November 2011 and cancelled all public appearances until February 2012.

-Adele performed "Rolling in the Deep" at the 2011 ECHO Awards, 2012 Grammy Awards and 2012 BRIT Awards ceremonies.
+Adele performed "Rolling in the Deep" at the 2011 ECHO Awards, 2012 Grammy Awards, and 2012 BRIT Awards ceremonies.

 21 yielded five singles in total, including four worldwide releases.
-The lead single "Rolling in the Deep" was released in November 2010, and peaked the charts in the Netherlands, Germany, Belgium, Italy, and Switzerland.
+The lead single "Rolling in the Deep" was released in November 2010 and peaked on the charts in the Netherlands, Germany, Belgium, Italy, and Switzerland.
 It became a top-ten hit in Austria, Canada, Denmark, Ireland, New Zealand, and Norway.
 Released in the UK on 16 January 2011, it peaked at number two.
-In the US, the song became "the most widely crossed over song of the past twenty-five years", appearing on a record 12 different Billboard charts (including the Rock Songs chart, R&B/Hip-Hop Songs, and Hot Latin Songs charts).
-The song spent seven consecutive weeks at the top of the Hot 100, and was ranked the top song and the best-selling song of the year.
+In the US, the song became "the most widely crossed-over song of the past twenty-five years," appearing on a record 12 different Billboard charts (including the Rock Songs chart, R&B/Hip-Hop Songs, and Hot Latin Songs charts).
+The song spent seven consecutive weeks at the top of the Hot 100, and was ranked as the top song and the best-selling song of the year.

 "Someone like You" debuted at number 36 on the UK Singles Chart due to strong digital sales, and after falling to number 47, it ascended to number one when the singer performed it at the 2011 BRIT Awards.
 It peaked at number one in Australia, New Zealand, Italy, Finland, France, Switzerland, and the US.
-"Set Fire to the Rain", the third single, topped the singles chart in the US, the Netherlands and Belgium (Flanders), and reached the top five in Switzerland, Italy and Austria.
+"Set Fire to the Rain," the third single, topped the singles chart in the US, the Netherlands and Belgium (Flanders), and reached the top five in Switzerland, Italy and Austria.

-"Rumour Has It" was confirmed as the fourth and final official US single from the album by Ryan Tedder at the Grammy Awards in 2012, and was released 1 March 2012.
+"Rumour Has It" was confirmed as the fourth and final official US single from the album by Ryan Tedder at the Grammy Awards in 2012, and was released on 1 March 2012.
 In some countries, "Turning Tables" was released as the fourth single.
 It was the fifth single to be released to US mainstream stations, although it received limited airplay due to an unofficial release.
 Even though "I'll Be Waiting" was never released as a single, it charted at No. 29 on the US Triple A chart.